 For further information, please email DFSRH Training or visit the FSRH website .

-FSRH LARC training is also available through the Pharmaceutical industry who have FSRH Registered Trainers.
-Anyone interested in pursuing this route can email directly:
+FSRH LARC training is also available through other providers such as the Pharmaceutical industry who have FSRH Registered Trainers.
+All training listed here is through FSRH registered trainers:

 For implant training: